LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 # Summary
-This is a fully autonomous WRO 2026 Future Engineers robot designed from scratch by [TEAM NAME] from [CITY], Romania.
+This is a fully autonomous WRO 2026 Future Engineers robot designed from scratch by Precision Parking from Constana, Romania.
 It features a parallelogram steering system, runs on a Pololu 30:1 HPCB micro gearmotor through a sealed RC differential, and is controlled by an Arduino Nano ESP32.
 The robot navigates a randomized track, detects and avoids colored traffic sign cubes in real time using an OpenMV H7 camera, maintains heading using a BMI088 IMU with gyro PID, and executes a precise 3-maneuver parallel parking sequence after completing three full laps.

 Robotics & Automation > Autonomous Vehicles